 INVITE (SDP offer) -> 180 Ringing (SDP answer) -> PRACK -> 200 OK for PRACK-> 200 OK for INVITE -> ACK

-It is assumed that a UE capable of supporting IMS voice via NB-IoT GEO as IP-CAN (VoGEO) can support this simplified call setup procedure as default.
-To trigger the use of the simplified call setup procedure, the originating UE does not include Precondition in Supported header field in INVITE when the originating UE is accessing network via NB-IoT GEO.
+It is assumed that a UE capable of supporting IMS voice over GEO over NB-IoT GEO as IP-CAN (VoGoN) can support this simplified call setup procedure as default.

+When the originating UE is accessing the network via GEO with NB-IoT RAT, the UE does not include Precondition in Supported header field in INVITE

 The originating side P-CSCF inserts originating UE’s access network information and forwards the INVITE to the terminating side.

-The terminating UE generates SIP 180 Ringing response with SDP answer and does not indicate precondition in Require header when terminating UE supports VoGEO and at least one of UEs is accessing network via NB-IoT GEO.
+If the terminating UE also supports VoGoN, and at least one of UEs is accessing network via 3GPP-NB-IoT(GEO), it generates SIP 180 Ringing response with SDP answer and does not indicate precondition in Require header.

 Based on the different combination of originating side and termination side, this solution examines three scenarios:

-- Case1: Both UEs support VoGEO and at least one UE is accessing network via GEO;
+- Case1: Both UEs support VoGoN and at least one UE is accessing network via 3GPP-NB-IoT(GEO);

-- Case2: UE A supports VoGEO and is accessing network via NB-IoT GEO while UE B does not support VoGEO;
+- Case2: UE A supports VoGoN and is accessing network via 3GPP-NB-IoT(GEO) while UE B does not support VoGoN;

-- Case3: UE B supports VoGEO and is accessing network via NB-IoT GEO while UE A does not support VoGEO.
+- Case3: UE B supports VoGoN and is accessing network via 3GPP-NB-IoT(GEO) while UE A does not support VoGoN.

-For case1 and case3, the simplified call setup procedure can be performed E2E between two UEs because UE B can send 180 Ringing with SDP answer due to it supports VoGEO, while for case2, considering UE B does not support VoGEO, this solution proposes that the P-CSCF A acts as a B2B UA to perform simplified call setup procedure towards the UE A and normal call setup with the UE B.
+For case1 and case3, the simplified call setup procedure can be performed E2E between two UEs because UE B is capable of sending 180 Ringing with SDP answer due to it supports VoGoN, while for case2, considering that UE B does not support VoGoN, this solution proposes that the P-CSCF A acts as a B2B UA to perform simplified call setup procedure towards the UE A and normal call setup with the UE B.

 6.X.2 Procedures

-6.X.2.1 Case1: Both UEs support VoGEO and at least one of UEs is accessing network via GEO
+6.X.2.1 Case1: Both UEs support VoGoN and at least one of UEs is accessing network via 3GPP-NB-IoT(GEO)

-This procedure describes a simplified call setup procedure that can be applied since both originating and terminating parties support VoGEO.
+This procedure describes a simplified call setup procedure that can be applied since both originating and terminating parties support VoGoN.

 Figure 6.X.2.1-1: Call procedure for Case1: Both UE support VoGEO and at least one of UE is accessing network via GEO

-1. UE A sends a SIP INVITE request containing an SDP offer to P-CSCF A. If UE A is accessing network via NB-IoT GEO, it does not indicate precondition in Supported header or Required header.
+1. UE A sends a SIP INVITE request containing an SDP offer to P-CSCF A. If UE A is accessing network via 3GPP-NB-IoT(GEO), it does not indicate precondition in Supported header or Required header.

 2-3.
 P-CSCF A forwards SIP INVITE request to the terminating side via IMS core.
 P-CSCF A interacts with EPC to retrieve UE A’s access network information and inserts UE A’s access network in the INVITE.

-4. If either of the UEs is accessing the network via NB-IoT GEO, UE B generates SIP 180 Ringing response with SDP answer and UE B does not indicate precondition in Required header.
+4. If either of the UEs is accessing the network via 3GPP-NB-IoT(GEO), UE B generates SIP 180 Ringing response with SDP answer and UE B does not indicate precondition in Required header.

-NOTE: In Case 1 both UEs support VoGEO and UE B can ascertain if UE A is accessing the network using NB-IoT GEO by inspecting the provided PANI header in the INVITE request from the originating network.
+NOTE: In Case 1 both UEs support VoGoN and UE B can ascertain if UE A is accessing the network using NB-IoT GEO by inspecting the provided PANI header in the INVITE request from the originating network.

 5-6.
 P-CSCF B forwards SIP 180 Ringing response to the originating side via IMS core.